send2mksingh/send2mksingh.github.io/_posts/2024-6-12-How-A-Process-Works.md

 $pidof process-name

-**Fields described by ps are described as:**
+**Meaning of Fields:**

-- UID: User ID that this process belongs to (the person running it)
+- UID: User ID that this process belongs to - the person running it.

 - PID: Process ID

-- PPID: Parent process ID (the ID of the process that started it)
+- PPID: Parent process ID - the ID of the process that started it
-- C: CPU utilization of process
+- C  CPU utilization of process
-- STIME: Process start time
+- STIME Process start time
-- TTY: Terminal type associated with the process
+- TTY  Terminal type associated with the process
-- TIME: CPU time is taken by the process
+- TIME  CPU time is taken by the process
-- CMD: The command that started this process
+- CMD  The command that started this process

 **Other important options can be used with ps to get more info about process**

-- a: Shows information about all users
+- a  Shows information about all users
-- x: Shows information about processes without terminals
+- x  Shows information about processes without terminals
-- u: Shows additional information like -f option
+- u  Shows additional information like -f option
-- e: Displays extended information
+- e  Displays extended information

 **To stop a process:**